 The other idea I had was to use it with Gwyneth Paltrow favorite Rodin Olio Lusso facial oil, which is supposed to be applied to “moist” skin.
 A reader commented on my Rodin review saying she obtained the moist thing with a spray of rose water.
 That seemed such a delicious idea that I stored it away in the back of my mind and then suddenly remembered that Sevani’s Rose Hyaluronic Age Defying Tonique has rose hydrosol and a refreshing spritz would be a perfect precursor to the Rodin.
 And so it is.
 Quite lovely, in fact.

 In a base of aloe vera, there are a couple of ingredients worth a shout out, not least because they take this way above your average toner.
 Methylsulfonylmethane (MSM) is an organic compound that contains sulfur.
 It is one of those ingredients that is touted as a cure all for arthritis, snoring, most allergies, wrinkles and hair loss.
 There isn’t much research to back any of this up.
 But we can live in hope.

 Then there is tremella hyaluronic acid.
-Tremella is a mushroom that has water-retention capabilities (as well as being a source of vitamin D) and used cosmetically it feels less sticky that sodium hyaluronate.
+Tremella is a mushroom that has water-retention capabilities (as well as being a source of vitamin D) and, used cosmetically, it feels less sticky than sodium hyaluronate.
 Tremella is also supposed to be an antioxidant that enhances the body’s own superoxide dismutase.

 Sevani’s Tonique has it down to a T – a toner, tonic and a veritable treat.